Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 - 5. Not Utilizing My Checklist Enough

-Back during my schooling years, I studied the same problem again and again so that I didn’t make the same mistake come exam time.
+Back during my schooling years, I studied the same problem again and again so as not to make the same mistake come exam time.

 Problem was, I was horrible at application.

 If the exact question came out in the exam, I killed it.

 But that rarely happened.
 The question was always worded differently and confused the heck out of me.

 I screwed up similar questions time after time simply because I couldn’t adapt what I had studied to the current version of the question.

 You make investment mistakes and in order to make sure you get it right next time, you focus and tell yourself you won’t make the same mistake again.